Landscape Action Plan

 Landscape Action Plan and Landscape Character Assessment

 The Landscape Action Plan and Landscape Character Assessment were approved at the New Forest National Park Authority meeting on Thursday 26 September 2013.
+The Landscape Action Plan has now been published and is available on the right.

 Background to the Landscape Action Plan and Landscape Character Assessment